Oil rises as US inflation eases

 "The recent downside correction is evidently over, although the speed of further ascent might be hindered by falling Chinese crude oil imports, which plummeted 11% in June from the previous year," said Tamas Varga of oil broker PVM.

-(Reporting by Paul Carsten in London, Shariq Khan in New York and Jeslyn Lerh in Singapore; Editing by Jamie Freed, Christian Schmollinger, Sherry Jacob-Phillips and Susan Fenton)
+(Reporting by Paul Carsten in London, Arunima Kumar in Bengaluru, Shariq Khan in New York and Jeslyn Lerh in Singapore; Editing by Sherry Jacob-Phillips and Susan Fenton)